ournetworks/ournetworks.ca/visiting.md

 {:.font-display}
 ### Public transit

-Public transpit is operated by [Translink](https://www.translink.ca/) and the network consists of automated rapid transit called the Skytrain, Seabus ferries, commuter rail, and bus.
-Translink offers a [trip planner](https://www.translink.ca/trip-planner) and [route maps](https://www.translink.ca/schedules-and-maps) to aide passengers, and routes are searchable from most transit apps.
+Public transit is operated by [Translink](https://www.translink.ca/) and the network includes automated rapid transit called the Skytrain, Seabus ferries, commuter rail, and bus.
+Translink has a [trip planner](https://www.translink.ca/trip-planner) and [route maps](https://www.translink.ca/schedules-and-maps) to aide passengers, and routes are searchable from most transit apps.

-**Fares** are for the whole system and allow transfers between bus, Skytrain, and more on a single trip within 90 minutes.
-You can pay by cash, tap, and [Compass Card](https://www.compasscard.ca/).
-There are three [fare zones](https://www.translink.ca/transit-fares/pricing-and-fare-zones), with a single 1-ZONE trip costing $3.15 for cash or tap and $2.55 if you use the Compass card.
+**Fares** are for the whole system and allow transfers on 90 minute trips.
+You can pay by cash, tap, and load funds on a [Compass Card](https://www.compasscard.ca/).
+There are three [fare zones](https://www.translink.ca/transit-fares/pricing-and-fare-zones), with a single 1-ZONE trip costing $3.15 by cash or tap and $2.55 by Compass.

-The airport is [Vancouver International airport (YVR)](https://www.yvr.ca/), from which you can travel to downtown Vancouver or across the Metro area via Skytrain along the [Canada Line](https://www.translink.ca/schedules-and-maps/skytrain).
+The airport is [Vancouver International airport (YVR)](https://www.yvr.ca/), you can travel to downtown Vancouver or across the Metro area from it via Skytrain on the [Canada Line](https://www.translink.ca/schedules-and-maps/skytrain).
 There is an [additional $5 fare](https://www.translink.ca/transit-fares/transferring-and-addfare) for taking the Skytrain from the airport.

 {:.font-display}

 ## Staying in Vancouver

-For those looking at alternative accommodations including platforms like Airbnb, we wanted to provide context about the current housing market.
+For those looking at accommodations, including short-term rentals on platforms like Airbnb, we wanted to provide context about the current housing market.

 Vancouver is an expensive place to live and visit.
 Like many cities around the world, Vancouver is experiencing an [affordability crisis](https://globalnews.ca/news/10401449/vancouver-full-blown-crisis-housing-affordability-report/) compounded by a decades-long [housing crisis](https://thetyee.ca/Culture/2023/05/03/What-Behind-Housing-Crisis-Canada/), in part driven by housing that would otherwise be available to rentals being treated as speculative investments for the operation of [short-term rentals](https://www.cbc.ca/news/canada/british-columbia/short-term-rental-accomodation-act-bc-rules-and-enforcement-1.7177836).
-As a result, Vancouver rent is the [most expensive in Canada](https://vancouversun.com/news/local-news/vancouver-rent-flat-decline-most-expensive-report), an increase in [bad-faith evictions](https://www.theglobeandmail.com/real-estate/vancouver/article-landlord-use-now-most-frequently-used-tool-to-evict-bc-renters/), and [tenant unions](https://www.vancouvertenantsunion.ca/).
+As a result, Vancouver rent is the [most expensive in Canada](https://vancouversun.com/news/local-news/vancouver-rent-flat-decline-most-expensive-report) and there has been an increase in [bad-faith evictions](https://www.theglobeandmail.com/real-estate/vancouver/article-landlord-use-now-most-frequently-used-tool-to-evict-bc-renters/).
+The [Vancouver Tenants Union](https://www.vancouvertenantsunion.ca/about) has members who live in the 50% of the city that is rentals and collectively ensures their rights as tenants are respected.

-As of May 1, 2024, B.C. has introduced new rules that [apply to Vancouver](https://vancouver.ca/doing-business/short-term-rentals.aspx): short-term rentals are restricted to the home the operator lives in, and they must be rented out for less than 30 consecutive days at a time. s
+As of May 1, 2024, B.C. has new rules that [apply to Vancouver](https://vancouver.ca/doing-business/short-term-rentals.aspx): short-term rentals are restricted to the home the operator lives in and they must be rented out for less than 30 consecutive days at a time.

 Inspired by [4S 2019 in New Orleans](https://www.4s2019.org/accommodation/), we have [once again](https://2019.ournetworks.ca/visiting/) provided information on ways to mitigate the impact of short-term rentals as well as notes on how to make your own guides.